 Students in this course will revisit major conflicts throughout American history, focusing on the social, political, and economic causes and consequences.
 Topics include the American Revolution, War of 1812, Mexican War, Civil War, Spanish-American War, The Great Wars, The Cold War, Korean War, Vietnam War, Gulf War, Iraq War, and the War on Terrorism.
-In studying these topics, students apply grades 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students will apply reading, writing, speaking, and listening standards, and expand vocabulary and concepts related to history and social science.

-2043: Legal Issues
+2043: College Preparatory Legal Issues

 In this course, students build on their understanding of American history by examining specific aspects of its legal system.
 Students will study fundamental principles underlying the U.S. Constitution, Supreme Court Cases, the role law, lawyers, and law enforcement play in our democratic society, and analyze case studies illustrating legal issues and processes in the context of real-life situations.
-Throughout the course, students engage in critical thinking and reasoning, problem solving, and role playing while making connections to contemporary legal problems
+Throughout the course, students engage in critical thinking and reasoning, problem solving, and role playing while making connections to contemporary legal problems.
+In studying these topics, students will apply reading, writing, speaking, and listening standards, and expand vocabulary and concepts related to history and social science.

-2044: Introduction to Psychology
+2044: College Preparatory Introduction to Psychology

 This course is offered to seniors who demonstrated proficiency in Biology or Anatomy-Physiology and will introduce those enrolled to concepts examined from several perspectives in modern psychology: the biological, evolutionary, cognitive, behavioral, psychodynamic, humanistic, and sociocultural.
 Units of study will include analysis of scientific methodology in collection of empirical data, evaluation of ethical considerations in research, and how rigor in each are essential to an understanding of historical psychological research.
 This course provides an overview of psychology, defining the social science discipline as the scientific study of the mind and behavior, and seeks to provide students with the opportunity to consider such perspectives within and applicable to their everyday lives.
+In studying these topics, students will apply reading, writing, speaking, and listening standards, and expand vocabulary and concepts related to history and social science.